-Fox Valley Humane Association: KONG Toy Grant
+Fox Valley Humane Association: KONG Toys Grant Report

 The KONG toys were used for our Enrichment Program.
 They are continuously distributed throughout the shelter for our dogs to play with each day and to our foster families to help keep their animals at home distracted and calm while in their kennels.
 Our volunteers come in weekly or every other week depending on how fast the dogs in the shelters use them.
 The KONG toys are filled with dog food, then peanut butter on top, and wrapped in plastic and stacked in our freezers to make sure the distraction and treat last longer (fourth photo).